Transforming Pain : Healing the Body & Mind

 This workshop will present some of these profound methods including a guided meditation for healing the body and mind.

 Everyone is welcome!
 You don’t have to be a Buddhist to attend.

 Kelsang Kalden is an American Buddhist nun and the Resident Teacher of Keajra Kadampa Buddhist Center.
 She has been studying and practicing Kadampa Buddhism under the guidance and direction of renowned teacher Geshe Kelsang Gyatso Rinpoche, the founder of the New Kadampa Tradition, for many years.
 She is known for her loving kindness, sincere dedication to serving others, and for her boundless energy and good humor.

-Cash, check or credit card are accepted at the venue, or bring your printed PayPal receipt.
+Cash, check or credit card are accepted at the Center.

 Keajra Kadampa Buddhist Center is a Center for Modern Buddhism and Meditation and a member of the New Kadampa Tradition -International Kadampa Buddhist Union , a not- for profit organization 100% operated by volunteer